Zapopan: Museums and galleries

 As part of the conurbation of the City of Guadalajara, Zapopan is a municipality with a very wide cultural infrastructure in terms of museums.
 One of the main museums of the municipality is the Zapopan Art Museum (MAZ), museum and cultural center, which seeks to disseminate the best expressions of artistic activities and exhibitions in its various manifestations.
 It has three exhibition halls and a multidisciplinary forum that will host contemporary proposals for plastic, music, dance, theater and audiovisual media.

-The Trompo Mágico is an interactive museum dedicated especially to children, presenting various topics related to art, science, civics, among others, as well as activities.
+The Trompo Mágico is an interactive museum catered to children, offering exhibits and activities on various topics related to art, science, civics, among others.
 The Garden of Art is an exhibition and sale of outdoor art, which takes place every Sunday at the Glorieta Chapalita.
 The Mexican Air Force Air College has a historic gallery of the Mexican Air Force, Mexican expeditionary air force hall and aircraft model room.

-The Benito Albarrán Hunting Museum is a house in the Sudan style, and has kept an extraordinary taxidermy collection for 31 years, of animals hunted by Don Benito Albarrán, on three different continents of America, Euroasia and Africa; 270 hunting pieces of 110 different species presented in dioramas of great realism and atmosphere.
+The Benito Albarrán Hunting Museum is a house in the Sudan style and has kept a taxidermy collection for 31 years of animals hunted by Don Benito Albarrán from three separate regions: The Americas, Eurasia and Africa, as well as 270 pieces depicting the huntings of over 110 different species presented in dioramas.

-The Huichol Wixárica Museum of Art offers visitors a permanent display of handicrafts by this ethnic group.
-Sale and display of shirts, briefs, backpacks, skirts, blouses, necklaces, earrings, rings, bracelets and small bags of chaquira.
-In addition to masks carved in wood and photographs with everyday scenes of the rural life of this ethnic group.

-The Museum of the Virgin of Zapopan presents an impressive collection of mantles of silver and gold threads, offerings made to the Virgin as a token of gratitude for some miracle, ancient paintings, niches in which the image was transported and a collection of various items used in past centuries for decoration.
+The Huichol Wixárica Museum of Art provides a permanent exhibition of handicrafts by the Huichol people, including textiles, beaded items, carved masks, and photographs depicting daily life.
+The Museum of the Virgin of Zapopan presents a collection of mantles of silver and gold threads, offerings made to the Virgin as a token of gratitude for some miracle, ancient paintings, niches in which the image was transported and a collection of various items used in past centuries for decoration.